 Performance: Observed the listing of employees and received management's representation of completeness in a separate letter.
 Randomly selected five employees, obtained personnel files, and agreed pay rates to personnel files.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 - 18. Randomly select one pay period during the fiscal period.
-For the five employees selected under #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave Performance: Determined that all selected employees documented their daily attendance and leave for the selected pay period.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable. - b) Observe that supervisors approved the attendance and leave of the selected employees or officials.
+For the five employees selected under #17 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave b) Observe that supervisors approved the attendance and leave of the selected employees or officials.